Loading the galaxy…

 What it feels like

 Welcoming, varied, hard to get bored.
-The DJ rotates through 6 to 10 styles in a night (salsa, swing, waltz, line dance, blues), so you'll always find one you know.
+The DJ rotates through 6 to 10 styles in a night (salsa, swing, waltz, line dance, blues), so you'll usually hit at least one you already know.

 Music & tempo